adunis/globe-seekers-vault/Globeseekers II - Vecna, God of Knowledge/items/Alchemical Consumables.md

 ### **Alchemic Acid** (1 Consumable)
+*A fragile vial of a bubbly corrosive liquid.*
 **Keywords:** Alchemy, Volatile, Ranged **Prerequisites:** Nitric salts and powdered copper **Source:** Texts or lore on alchemy in any language